Facilities

 Homewood Track

-• A single lane rubber padded walking/jogging track surrounding Homewood Field.
-The track offers JHU Faculty/staff and surrounding community embers a track for early walks or laps at lunch.
+• A single-lane rubber-padded walking/jogging track surrounding Homewood Field.
+The track offers JHU Faculty/staff and surrounding community members a track for early walks or laps at lunch.
 Please note that the track is closed during all varsity athletics practices and competitions.

 Indoor Track